Medical Credit vs. Regular Credit Cards: Which is Better?

-As more Americans are paying out of pocket for health care, they are increasingly turning to medical credit cards to fill gaps in their coverage caused by higher deductibles and a growing number of elective surgeries.
-You are probably one of those many Americans, especially if you are younger and don’t have the best health insurance (or maybe none at all).
+Despite the enactment of the Affordable Care Act, Americans continue to pay% out of pocket for health care.
+They are increasingly turning to medical credit cards to fill gaps in their coverage caused by higher deductibles and a growing number of elective surgeries.
+You might be one of those many Americans, especially if you are younger and don't have the best health insurance (or maybe none at all).

-CareCredit, owned by GE Capital Retail Bank, the biggest issuer of medical credit cards, boasts some 4 million subscribers who use the cards to help pay for such procedures as dental implants, orthodontic care, plastic surgery, non-surgical weight loss treatments, Lasik, chiropractic adjustments, sleep apnea treatments and a whole host of other medical services.
+CareCredit, owned by Synchrony Bank, the biggest issuer of medical credit cards, boasts some 4 million subscribers who use the cards to help pay for such procedures as dental implants, orthodontic care, plastic surgery, non-surgical weight loss treatments, Lasik, chiropractic adjustments, sleep apnea treatments and a whole host of other medical services.

 Health care providers love these medical credit cards because the cards drive more business their way.
 They almost always get paid right away, and should the patient miss or default on a payment, collecting the bill becomes the medical card issuer’s problem, not theirs.